Kinda-Nefarious/alx-system_engineering-devops/0x02-shell_redirections/README.md

 * 4th script - Display the content of /etc/passwd and /etc/hosts.
 * 5th script - Display the last 10 lines of /etc/passwd.
 * 6th script - Display the first 10 lines of /etc/passwd.
+* 7th script - Displays the third line of the file iacta.